 47. Largest Beet

-48. Largest Zucchini
+48. Heaviest Zucchini

-49. Largest Squash any other variety
+49. Largest Squash

 50. Largest Potato